aldatubio/opentrons/troubleshooting_reference.md

 p300.dispense(100, rack['A2'])
 p300.drop_tip()
 ```

+### Robot is skipping wells when dispensing
+Make sure the volume being dispensed is reasonable.
+Disregarding Opentrons recommendations, the P300 seems to be able to pipette as little as 10uL at a time; when pipetting 5uL, liquid would randomly fail to be dispensed into some wells.
+Adjust pipetting steps and reagent concentrations to avoid pipetting volumes that are too small.

 ## Help with building block commands
 When using building block commands, every step of liquid handling must be specified individually.
 Opentrons will throw an error if there is no tip attached and it is told to aspirate, or if there is still a tip attached and it is told to pick up a new tip.